rcheeez/retail-store-sample-app/README.md

 <div align="center">
   <strong>
-  <h2>AWS Containers Retail Sample</h2>
+  <h2>AWS Containers Retail Sample by Archies Gurav</h2>
   </strong>
 </div>

-This is a sample application designed to illustrate various concepts related to containers on AWS.
-It presents a sample retail store application including a product catalog, shopping cart and checkout, deployed using modern DevOps practices including GitOps and Infrastructure as Code.
+This is a comprehensive sample application designed to demonstrate enterprise-grade containerized microservices on AWS.
+It showcases a complete retail store application with product catalog, shopping cart, and checkout functionality, deployed using modern DevOps practices including GitOps, Infrastructure as Code, and comprehensive monitoring with Grafana dashboards.

+**🚀 Enhanced with:**
+- **Complete Observability Stack**: Custom Grafana dashboards for Kubernetes monitoring
+- **Production-Ready GitOps**: Automated CI/CD with GitHub Actions and ArgoCD
+- **EKS Auto Mode**: Leveraging AWS's latest serverless Kubernetes experience
+- **Multi-Environment Support**: Dual-branch strategy for development and production workflows

 ## Table of Contents